Last updated on October 7, 2022 by Wandering our World

 As for what to drink, there’s a fine selection of ale at the Kingsbridge Inn, including Marston’s, Ringwood Boondoggle and Hobgoblin.

-If ale isn’t your thing then no problem, there’s plenty more beer, cider, wine, spirits and a fine selection of gin to try.
+If ale isn’t your thing then no problem, there’s plenty more beer, cider, wine, spirits and a good selection of gin to try.
 Plus you can even double up your spirits for £1.75!

 Pub quizzes happen occasionally here too, and there is sometimes live sport shown as well.
 So be sure to check out their Facebook page in advance of your visit to see if there’s any events going on when you plan on popping in.